Youth-Driven Wildlife Conservation Impact in Orlando

 Summary

-Organizations and individuals based in Florida who are engaged in Opportunity Zone Benefits may be eligible to apply for this funding opportunity.
+Organizations and individuals based in Florida who are engaged in Youth/Out-of-School Youth may be eligible to apply for this funding opportunity.
 To discover more grants that align with your mission and objectives, visit The Grant Portal and explore listings using the Search Grant tool.

 Explore related grant categories to find additional funding opportunities aligned with this program: